prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 <a name="setConfig-Send-All-Bids" />

 When enableSendAllBids is **true** (the default), the page will send keywords for all bidders to your ad server.
-The ad server can then make the decision on which will win.
+The ad server can then make the decision on which bidder will win.
 Some ad servers, such as Google Ad Manager, can then generate reporting on historical bid prices from all bidders.

-However, if you run many bidders, there will be a set of ad server targeting values for each bidder, possibly causing an issue with how much data is being sent to the ad server.
+However, there will be a set of ad server targeting values for each bidder, so if you run many bidders this could cause an issue with how much data is being sent to the ad server.

-There are several ways to address sending too much data to the ad server:
+There are several ways to address the issue of sending too much data to the ad server:

-1. Set `enableSendAllBids` to **false** - this will minimize the number of targeting variables sent to the ad server -- only the top bid will be sent.
+1. Set `enableSendAllBids` to **false**.
+This will minimize the number of targeting variables sent to the ad server; only the top bid will be sent.
 1. Define the `auctionKeyMaxChars` setting.
 This allows you to establish a limit on the number of bytes sent to the ad server.
 See [targetingControls](#setConfig-targetingControls) for more details.
-1. Set `enableSendAllBids` to **false** and `targetingControls.alwaysIncludeDeals` to **true** - this will send the top bid and any deals.
+1. Set `enableSendAllBids` to **false** and `targetingControls.alwaysIncludeDeals` to **true**.
+This will send the top bid and any deals.
-1. Set `enableSendAllBids` to **false**, `targetingControls.alwaysIncludeDeals` to **true**, and `auctionKeyMaxChars` - this will send the top bid and any deals up to the maximum number of characters.
+1. Set `enableSendAllBids` to **false**, `targetingControls.alwaysIncludeDeals` to **true**, and `auctionKeyMaxChars`.
+This will send the top bid and any deals up to the maximum number of characters.

 Note that targeting config must be set before either `pbjs.setTargetingForGPTAsync()` or `pbjs.getAdserverTargeting()` is called.